chaturec/chaturbate-recorder-and-downloader/README.md

 ## ChatuRec Software License (Activation, Upgrade) Number

-We’re sorry to share that due to rising costs, we’ve had to move away from offering ChatuRec entirely for free.
-To ensure its continued development and improvement, we’re now offering a lifetime license for those who wish to support us.

-Your contributions directly help keep ChatuRec running and evolving.
-You can purchase the lifetime license conveniently on our checkout page at https://chaturec.io.
+You can now purchase your **ChatuRec Lifetime License** directly from our checkout page [https://chaturec.io](https://chaturec.io).

-We deeply appreciate your understanding and support during this transition.

-Please note, we comply with Dutch tax laws and report the income from sales as "Overige Inkomsten" (Other Income).

-Thank you for helping us keep ChatuRec running!
+Thank you for your support!

 ## ChatuRec Supported Websites